home-assistant/home-assistant.io/source/_docs/blueprint/selectors.markdown

 ## Language selector

-The language selector allow a user to pick a language from a list of languages.
+The language selector allows a user to pick a language from a list of languages.

 ![Screenshot of an language selector](/images/blueprints/selector-language.png)